Singapore at the 2017 Asian Winter Games

 Singapore competed in the 2017 Asian Winter Games in Sapporo and Obihiro, Japan from February 19 to 26.
-After competing with just one athlete in their Asian Winter Games debut, the country is sent twenty-two athletes in two sports (three disciplines).
+After competing with just one athlete in their Asian Winter Games debut, the country sent twenty-two athletes in two sports (three disciplines).

 Short track speed skater Lucas Ng was the country's flagbearer during the parade of nations at the opening ceremony.

 Background

 This will be the second multi-sport event (after the 2016 Asian Beach Games, where Singapore competed under the code of SGP, after changing it in late 2016 from SIN.

 Competitors

-The following table lists the Singaporen delegation per sport and gender.
+The following table lists the Singaporean delegation per sport and gender.

 Figure skating

 Singapore competed in the figure skating competition for the first time ever.
 The team consisted of two female athletes competing in the ladies individual event.
 Shuran finished in sixth place overall, the highest placement of the team at the Games, and her teammate, Ing finished in eleventh place.